 - Pastoral Counseling with the staff rabbi/chaplain at JCFS Chicago to explore challenges related to Judaism and sobriety.

-- Jewish Center for Addiction encourages synagogues and Jewish communal organizations to open their buildings to 12-Step and SMART Recovery meetings and maintains a list of current meetings in Jewish locations.
+- Addiction & Misuse Services encourages synagogues and Jewish communal organizations to open their buildings to 12-Step and SMART Recovery meetings and maintains a list of current meetings in Jewish locations.

 - Jewish 12-Stepping Workshops examine how the spirituality of 12-Step recovery can be sustained, supported and enriched by Jewish study, thought, prayer and practice.